Looking for a story about the indigenous people of North America?

 * Smelcer, John.
 The Trap.
 Square Fish, 2006.

 Seventeen-year-old Johnny Least-Weasel worries about his grandfather, Albert Least-Weasel, who is struggling to survive an Alaskan winter after being caught in his own steel trap.
-On ERAC recommended novel list for grades 7 and 8.
+Recommended for readers in grades 7 – 12.

 ** Alexie, Sherman.
 Thunder Boy Jr. New York: Little, Brown and Company, 2016.